How to Write and Format a Speech Analysis Essay (With Example)

 Without overloading the audience with long descriptive details of his horrific experience, he enabled them to feel his pain and perceive his honesty.
 He does not shy away from remorseful words of recollection, either (Beebe 19, 79).
 Using these tactics combined with direct eye contact, Wiesel stood erect before the audience with his hands held loosely together in a humble display of character and integrity (Beebe 142-143).

 To ensure a warm reception, Wiesel assessed his audience and appropriately referenced the current German Chancellor’s civic contribution and President Obama’s earlier speech on humanity (Beebe 43).
 He challenged the world’s claim of having learned from the historical atrocities of the past by referencing victims in Rwanda, Darfur, and Bosnia, selecting the examples that best suited his theme (Beebe 97, 118).
 Wiesel spoke with an intonation of measurable staccato, in addition to pausing to emphasize his dissatisfaction with what people have purportedly learned.
 In perfect pitch, he asked the crowd, “Will the world ever learn?”
 (Beebe 190).

 As the speech moved from the introduction, through the body, and onto the conclusion with carefully crafted verbal transitions, the speaker used an appropriate quotation to drive home the seriousness of his feelings (Beebe 111, 121).
 He closed his speech with a quote from the philosopher Albert Camus, author of The Plague.

 “After all,” Wiesel said, quoting Camus, “after the tragedy, never the rest ... there is more in the human being to celebrate than to denigrate.”

 Warning!
 This essay may have been submitted to a plagiarism detector.
-Using this article is absolutely permissible if you cite this page's url.
+Do not copy it.
+Using this article is absolutely permissible if you cite this page's URL.

 Questions & Answers